githubnemo/galaxy-tab-2-debrick-images/README.md

 - `omapboot` tool downloaded
 - working USB cable for the Galaxy Tab
+- charged Galaxy Tab (battery should have at least 3.6V)
 - recovery df card image with
 	* MLO
 	* Sbl